Puppy Grooming 101: Introducing Brushing And Bathing

 Grooming Frequency and Age Considerations

 The frequency of grooming sessions depends on various factors, including your puppy's breed, coat type, and age.
-Consider the following guidelines to determine the appropriate grooming schedule for your puppy.
+Consider the following to determine the appropriate grooming schedule for your puppy.

 How Often Should You Groom Your Puppy?